qlik-oss/core-website/docs/getting-started.md

 - [Qliktive - Assisted Prescription](./use-cases/use-case-custom-analytics/README.md)

-This shows how a fictive company, called Qliktive, provides an assisting application for drug presciptions.
+This shows how a fictive company, called Qliktive, provides an assisting application for drug prescriptions.
 It is hosted and deployed to AWS [here](https://ca.qliktive.com).